ikhsannur1996/sql-powerbi/README.md

 - Production trends per factory and year.
 - Defect rate and employee performance.
-- Safety incidents categorized by shift.
+- Safety incidents categorized by factory.
 - Energy consumption and waste analysis.

 Add slicers and filters for interactive data exploration.